palladius/clouddeploy-platinum-path/k8s/dmarzi-xlb-canary/README.md

+# GXLB

+Daniel wrote:

 GXLB manage traffic but cannot manage traffic splitting

-in this example, in order to check the canary deployment, the /canary url should be used.
+In this example, in order to check the canary deployment, the /canary url should be used.

-normal traffic
+* normal traffic
 ```
 curl -H "host: store.example.io" VIP/
 ```

-canary traffic
+* canary traffic
 ```
 curl -H "host: store.example.io" VIP/canary
 ```